capitalch/trace/tracking.md

 6.2 Sales include price without GST
 6.3 Generic Grid for reporting purpose
 6.4 Expence entry with GST
+6.5 Check all columns in all transaction report.
+It should have everything

 ## Bugs
 1.00 In Payments entry voucher you cannot modify the gst details.
 You have only options for delete then insert.